QubesOS/qubes-doc/common-tasks/device-handling.md

 `qvm-device DEVICE_CLASS {attach|at|a} targetVM sourceVM:deviceID [options]`

 ###Detaching Devices
 The `detach` action removes an assigned device from a targetVM.
 It won't be available afterwards anymore.
-Though it tries to do so gracefully, beware that data-connections might be broken unexpectedly, so close any transaction before deatching a device!
+Though it tries to do so gracefully, beware that data-connections might be broken unexpectedly, so close any transaction before detaching a device!

 `detach` accepts no options.